fennifith/ExceptionalTraveler/README.md

 java Main
 ```

-The program will then prompt you to input coordinates, after which it will pass the coordinates to `TravelingSalesPerson.java`, which will calculate and output the resulting order.
+The program will then prompt you to input coordinates, after which it will pass the coordinates to `TravellingSalesPerson.java`, which will calculate and output the resulting order.

 ## Guidelines